AvantikaSanyal/cryptonite_taskphase_avantika/picoctf/BinaryExp/formatstring0.md

 ## My Approach
 Relatively simple.
 - I launched instance and copied the link "nc mimas.picoctf.net 60075" onto my terminal and pressed enter
-- Then I was asked to input one of the three given choices, honestly went ahead and tried a cariety of combinations
+- Then I was asked to input one of the three given choices, honestly went ahead and tried a variety of combinations
 - got the flag

 This was the code I got :
 ```
 #include <stdio.h>